AguaClara/Fluoride_Gravity-DEPRECATED/Spring 2019/Spring 2019 Report.md

 Finally, the Fall 2018 team prioritized developing a mechanism or process for measuring coagulant flow rate within the system.
 An IV drip was installed within the filtration system along with microtubing.
 While headloss still occurred, the team adjusted the height of the coagulant constant head tank to modify flow rate.
 The drip chamber was noted to substantially streamline the process of measuring flow rate [(Pang et al., 2018)](https://github.com/AguaClara/Fluoride_Gravity/blob/master/Fall%202018/Fluoride_Grav_Fall2018_Report.md#previous-work).

-The goal of the Spring 2019 Fluoride team is to modify any necessary parts to the filtration system developed over the past few years by previous Fluoride teams, begin to run comprehensive tests on red-dye within the system, and finally proceed to testing fluoride solutions within the filtration system itself. **[Remember to use past tense when talking about any work you are doing this semester.]**
+The goal of the Spring 2019 Fluoride team was to modify any necessary parts to the filtration system developed over the past few years by previous Fluoride teams, begin to run comprehensive tests on red-dye within the system, and finally proceed to testing fluoride solutions within the filtration system itself. **[Remember to use past tense when talking about any work you are doing this semester.]**

 ## Methods
 ### Experimental Apparatus